perfect-idiots/b6fb/src/model/database/README.md

 # Notes

-Create `database.php` with the following structure:
+Create `database.php` in this folder with the following structure:

 ```php
 <?php